-Gas Line Explosion Destroyed Lawrence Police Officer's Home
+Lawrence Police Officer Evacuates Neighbors As His Home Burns In Gas Explosion

 LAWRENCE (CBS) – Many people lost their homes in the gas line fires and explosions in the Merrimack Valley, including a Lawrence police officer.

 Officer Ivan Soto was working Thursday, responding to the fires, when his own house went up in flames from a gas explosion.
 Neighbors told WBZ-TV he drove home to make sure his daughter who had been in the house was okay.
 She went to a neighbor’s home for help.
-Officer Soto then evacuated all of his neighbors and left his home burning so he could back on duty.
+Officer Soto then evacuated all of his neighbors and left his home burning so he could go back on duty.
 Firefighters were so tied up with the other fires in the city, they couldn’t get to Soto’s house in time to save it.

 A GoFundMe fundraising page has been set up for him and his family, hoping to raise $10,000 for them.